Movement Guide

 Key works in Explainary

 Its plurality is historical strength, not curatorial noise.
-Read Cézanne, Van Gogh, Seurat, and Munch together and the category stops looking vague.
+Read Cezanne, Van Gogh, Gauguin, Seurat, Rousseau, and Munch together and the category stops looking vague.

-The cleanest reading path is Impressionism, then Post-Impressionism, then a split toward Neo-Impressionism or Expressionism.
-Our essay Impressionism vs. Expressionism gives the shortest comparative route through that cluster.
+Read Impressionism first, then Post-Impressionism, then the split toward Neo-Impressionism or Expressionism.
+Our essay Impressionism vs. Expressionism follows that comparative route through concrete works.

 Continue with the art quiz to validate recognition, context, and comparison.